 · Count to four slowly, and then take another breath.

-· Practice this a few times a day, taking 15-20 breaths like this.
+· Practise this a few times a day, taking 15-20 breaths like this.